Griswold Cast Iron: Complete Identification, Sizes & Value Guide

 Wagner Manufacturing, founded in 1891 in Sidney, Ohio, was Griswold’s main competitor and produced high-quality cast iron in its own right.
 Understanding the differences helps you identify pieces correctly and price them appropriately.

-• Handle shape: Griswold handles tend to be shorter and more angular.
-Wagner handles are longer and more curved — easier to identify by feel.
+Handle shapeShorter and more angularLonger and more curved — easier to identify by feel

 Other Valuable Griswold Pieces Beyond Skillets